ThiagoAVicente/hyprwave/README.md

-# hyprwave - v0.9 (latest release)
+# hyprwave - v0.9.1 (latest release)

 A sleek, modern music control bar for Wayland compositors (Hyprland, Niri, Sway, etc.) with MPRIS integration.

 Updates till now: Multi-Anchor support, Notifications, Music Controls, CSS Styling (control bar, expanded section and notifications), launching it as an application, huge UI bug fixing, ability to seek to different song parts via click or drag and click, volume controls, audio visualizer with idle mode animation (for horizontal mode), 8-bit dot matrix info bar with idle mode animation (for vertical layouts).
+Dynamic Island Inspired Animation added between visualizer and control bar transformations.
 All visual bugs fixed.

 Built and primarily tested on Niri, for all Wayland compositors that support GTK4 and GTK4-layer-shell.